digihunch/orthweb/docs/deployment/preparation.md

 The solution was tested on Mac and Linux.
 The instructions are based on Mac or Linux.
 Use the solution on Windows at your own risk.
-There are also several ways to adjust the steps to work with managed Terraform environment (e.g. Scalr, Terraform Cloud).
+There are also several ways to adjust the steps to work with managed Terraform environment (e.g. Terraform Cloud).
 For simplicity, this documentation assumes that you work from a command terminal.

 ## Prerequisite